mitosis-project/vmitosis-asplos21-artifact/scripts/README.md

 $ vmitosis-asplos21-artifact/scripts/compile_report.sh --all
 ```

 If a particular bars has been executed multiple times, the runtime will be averaged in the final report.
 However, experiments in Figure-2 and Figure-6 are not to be averaged.
-If case these experiments have been run multiple times, the first experiment based on the output of "find" command will be considered.
+If case these experiments have been run multiple times, the first experiment based on the output of `find` command will be considered.

 Finding the raw data from my experiments
 ----------------------------------------
-Raw experimental logs are redirected to "vmitosis-asplos21-artifact/evaluation/measured/data/" by the run scripts.
+Raw experimental logs are redirected to `vmitosis-asplos21-artifact/evaluation/measured/data/` by the run scripts.
-Processed logs are redirected to "vmitosis-asplos21-artifact/evaluation/measured/processed/", which will contain CSV files for each figure.
+Processed logs are redirected to `vmitosis-asplos21-artifact/evaluation/measured/processed/`, which will contain CSV files for each figure.

 Reference logs from the paper
 -----------------------------
-Reference logs can be found in "vmitosis-asplos21-artifact/evaluation/referece/data/".
+Reference logs can be found in `vmitosis-asplos21-artifact/evaluation/referece/data/`.
-These logs will also be compiled by "compile_report.sh" along with the "measured" experiments that you run on your platform.
+These logs will also be compiled by `compile_report.sh` along with the "measured" experiments that you run on your platform.

 Comparing artifact evaluation with reference data
 -------------------------------------------------
-Once all or partial experiments have completed and you have compiled the results, an artifact evaluation report will be generated in "vmitosis-asplos21-artifact/vmitosis-artifact-report/".
+Once all or partial experiments have completed and you have compiled the results, an artifact evaluation report will be generated in `vmitosis-asplos21-artifact/vmitosis-artifact-report/`.
 The report will contain CSV files and PDF plots for each figure.
-Copy this directory to your local machine and open the "vmitosis-artifact-report/vmitosis.html" page on your favourite web browser to view the graphs side-by-side.
+Copy this directory to your local machine and open the `vmitosis-artifact-report/vmitosis.html` page on your favourite web browser to view the graphs side-by-side.